vlab-cs-ucsb/SemRep/README.md

 $> mv ./SemRep/SemRepBinaries .
 $> tar -xzvf SemRepBinaries.tar.gz
 $> cd SemRepBinaries
-# Assuming that you have python and Java installed on your machine
+# if you DO NOT have Java installed on your machine
+$> sudo apt-get install default-jre
 # the following will analyze and generate patches for the two example
 # functions that come with the tool under directory name test
-$> python run_semrep.py -r ./test/reference_depgraph.dot -t ./test/target_depgraph.dot -l PHP -f x
+$> python run_semrep.py -r ./test/reference_depgraph.dot -t ./test/target_depgraph.dot -l JS -f x
-...
 $> ls output
 # Here is the output tree with explanation
 outputs/